bitrise-io/devcenter/_articles/en/team-management/user-roles-on-app-teams.md

 ## Developers

 Developers can be assigned to applications, either in groups or individually.
-Organizations do not have developers: organization groups can be assigned to applications as developers.
+Organizations do not have developers: Organization groups can be assigned to applications as developers.

 Here's the role cheatsheet for developers: